sajib0028/sajib0028/README.md

 ## Hi there, I'm Sajib Biswas 👋

-- 🔭 I’m currently pursuing my B.Tech in CSE
+- 🔭 I’ve completed B.Tech in CSE
-- 🌱 I’m currently learning Docker, K8s & React.js 🤣
+- 🌱 I’m currently learning Clustering & Kafka 🤣
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2022 Goals: Contribute more to Open Source projects and tech videos
 - ⚡ Fun fact: I love to spend time with friends 🏃